RobertSzujo/Termux-UbuntuBox/README.md

 ## How to install?
 > **WARNING!** If you have an existing Termux installation, installing this prefix file will WIPE your existing Termux prefix folder, including all of your installed and configured packages.
 The home directory (which is the default directory that you see on startup) should not be affected, but I still recommend making a backup of any important files there.

-- Download prefix file (see link in Downloads section, available in .7z format)
+- Download prefix file (see link in Downloads section, available in .tar.xz format)
-- Unpack the 7-Zip file and place the .tar file on your phone storage
 - Install Termux from F-Droid (please do not use Google Play Store version)
 - In Termux, use "termux-setup-storage" command and allow application to reach shared storage
-- Use  "termux-restore ./storage/shared/<path to .tar file>" command to install the prefix.
+- Use  "termux-restore ./storage/shared/<path to .tar.xz file>" command to install the prefix.
-- If done, restart Termux.

-> Example: If you placed the .tar file on the root folder of your shared storage, the command would be "termux-restore ./storage/shared/termux-ubuntubox-v2.tar"
+	> Example: If you placed the .tar.xz file on the root folder of your shared storage, the command would be "termux-restore ./storage/shared/termux-ubuntubox-20230130.tar.xz"
+- If done, restart Termux (this is important, as you can't access the new commands before restart).

 - You are ready to go! (see section below if you also want to use Termux-X11)
 ## How to setup Termux-X11 as a display option?